Okay Airways: History

 Flights were suspended for one month beginning on 15 December 2008, due to a dispute between the carrier and its shareholders.

 Corporate affairs

 It is headquartered in Daxing District, Beijing.

 Previously it was headquartered in an Air China office facility in Zone A of the Tianzhu Industrial Zone of Shunyi District, Beijing, and before in Fengtai District, Beijing.

 Destinations

-As of September 2018, Okay Airways operates to:
+As of July 2024, Okay Airways flies (or has flown) to the following destinations:

 Fleet

 Current fleet

-As of July 2024, Okay Airways operates an all-Boeing fleet consisting of the following aircraft:
+As of July 2024, Okay Airways operates an all-Boeing fleet composed of the following aircraft:

 Fleet development

 In June 2017, the airline announced an order for 15 Boeing 737 MAX aircraft consisting of 7 737 MAX 8 and 8 737 MAX 10.
 In November 2017, the airline signed a firm order for 5 Boeing 787-9 aircraft.

 Okay Airways used to have a regional fleet of 13 Xian MA-60.
 With the establishment of the new Joy Air on October 30, 2016, the regional fleet of Okay Airways (all the 13 Xian MA60) has been transferred to Joy Air.